Ktn-mariam/Ktn-mariam/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
 🌱 I’m currently working on my problem-solving skills.
 - 👯 I’m looking to collaborate on frontend development projects.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-📫 How to reach me: Through my mail: mariamkhatoon996@gmail.com
+📫 How to reach me: @ mariamkhatoon996@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact:
 <!--
 **Ktn-mariam/Ktn-mariam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.